Dukes QB coach/pass game coordinator elevated to new position

 Niel Loebig returns as passing game coordinator and receivers coach; Connor Dixon named tight ends coach

-Anthony Doria, a former record-setting quarterback at Saint Francis, Pa., is in his seventh season with the Duquesne coaching staff.
+Anthony Doria, a former record-setting quarterback at Saint Francis, Pa., is in his eighth season with the Duquesne coaching staff.
 A quarterbacks coach for five years, he added offensive coordinator to his responsibilities prior to the 2016 season.

 Doria was instrumental in the development of three-time All-NEC quarterback Dillon Buechel, who finished his career in 2016 as the NEC's all-time leading passer with 10,320 yards.
 Buechel, who completed 58 percent of his passes and threw for 75 touchdowns, finished his career as the school record holder for passing yards, completions (801) and attempts (1,380).
 Buechel, who threw for at least one score in 35 of the 42 games he played, finished his career with a 133.1 efficiency rating.